MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-summary-tiles.md

 Summary tiles and device readings are viewable on the mobile app when connected to the internet.
 See the topic on [Connected Field Service on Field Service (Dynamics 365) mobile app](https://docs.microsoft.com/dynamics365/field-service/cfs-mobile-powerapp#view-summary-tiles-and-device-readings) for more details.

+## Configuration considerations

+- The device summary is only displayed on customer assets if there is one related device, even though multiple devices can be related to one customer asset.

 ## Additional notes

-> [!Note]
-> The device summaries use the device data history information on the device record, which updates with a slight delay (30-60min); however, you can use the **Pull Device Data** option to get the latest data from AzureIoT.
-The device summary is only displayed on customer assets if there is one related device, even though multiple devices can be related to one customer asset.
-Device summary calculations respect security roles, so will change based on the nuber of alerts, work orders, and so on that the logged-in user has access to.
+- Summary tile calculations respect security roles and will change based on the nuber of alerts, work orders, etc that the logged-in user has access to.